Wright in Mason City

 Events: Over Memorial Day weekend, the North Iowa Band Festival draws bands from around the Midwest.

-Nightlife: The auditorium of North Iowa Area Community College hosts traveling musicals, ballet and such nationally known performers as LeAnn Rimes, Richard Marx and Tim Conway.
+Nightlife: The auditorium of North Iowa Area Community College hosts traveling musicals, ballet and nationally known performers.

 Other accommodations: The 1894 Decker House Bed and Breakfast has four rooms and a suite and is around the corner from Music Man Square.

-The Quality Inn & Suites on Fifth Street S.W., also Iowa 122, is a short walk from downtown.
+The Quality Inn & Suites on Fifth Street Southwest, also Iowa 122, is a short walk from downtown.